Bailsmb/OpenCore-Legacy-Patcher/docs/BUILD.md

 Once it finishes building, you'll want to select the Install OpenCore button:

 * If you created a macOS USB manually and don't see it listed, make sure it's either formatted as GUID/GPT or has a FAT32 partition for OpenCore to reside on.
+* Select the Existing internal Apple HD or the USB Drive where the Image was created on?
+This is a question to know which one I should put it on.

 | Select Drive | Select Partition |